UBC-DSCI/introduction-to-datascience-python/source/setup.md

 *guarantees* that the worksheets will work exactly as intended.

-In this section, we will cover how to install JupyterLab Desktop, Git and the JupyterLab Git extension (for version control, as discussed in the chapter on {ref}`getting-started-with-version-control`), and all of the python packages needed to run the code in this book.
+In this section, we will cover how to install JupyterLab Desktop, Git and the JupyterLab Git extension (for version control, as discussed in {numref}`Chapter %s <getting-started-with-version-control>`), and all of the python packages needed to run the code in this book.
 ```{index} JupyterLab Desktop, git;installation